Pure & Simple (Dolly Parton album)

 Pure & Simple is the forty-fifth solo studio album by American singer-songwriter Dolly Parton.
-It was released worldwide on August 19, 2016 by Dolly Records and RCA Nashville.
-“Pure & Simple“ is Dolly Parton's seventh #1 country album.
+It was released worldwide on August 19, 2016 by Dolly Records and RCA Records.
+"Pure & Simple" is Dolly Parton's seventh #1 country album.
 It is her first #1 country album in 25 years.

 Background

 The genesis for the project was a pair of intimate concerts Parton performed at Nashville's Ryman Auditorium in August 2015, featuring Parton and a quartet of backing players, entitled "Dolly Parton: Pure and Simple".
 The concerts were repeated the following weekend with four performances at Dollywood.
 The shows were well received and from that emerged the idea to produce a similarly-stripped down album and tour.

 At a press conference held in Toronto, Canada on June 13, 2016 Parton covered a wide range of topics to promote the Canadian leg of her Pure & Simple Tour.
 Among the tidbits were that the album would be distributed worldwide by Sony Music for Dolly Records, its release date had been moved from August 26 to 19, that the title track would be a single and that "Outside Your Door" might be the second single.
 The album was ultimately distributed through RCA Nashville, effectively reuniting Parton (who had been with RCA from 1967 to 1986) with her longtime record label.

 Four songs from the album have been previously recorded by Parton.
 "Tomorrow Is Forever" was originally recorded as a duet with Porter Wagoner for their 1970 album Porter Wayne and Dolly Rebecca.
 "Say Forever You'll Be Mine" was also originally recorded as a duet with Porter Wagoner for their 1975 album of the same name.
 "Can't Be That Wrong", with a few lyrical differences, was previously recorded as "God Won't Get You", and released on the soundtrack to Parton's 1984 film Rhinestone.
 The bonus track "Mama" was featured in Dollywood's My People production from 2013 to 2017.